dortania/OpenCore-Install-Guide/extras/gui.md

 * NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82:
   * `SystemAudioVolume | Data | 0x46`
-  * This is the boot-chime and screenreader volume, note it's in hexadecimal so would become `70` in decimal
+  * This is the boot-chime and screen reader volume, note it's in hexadecimal so would become `70` in decimal

 **Setting up UEFI -> Audio:**